Skip to content

 • start indicates that the connector is completely configured (that is all the methods listed above have been called) and it can begin processing.
 This call is where the configuration properties are extracted from the connection object.
 It can also be used to register with non-blocking services.
 For example, it can register a listener for events from the OMAS Out Topic through the context.

 • refresh requests that the connector does a comparison of the metadata in the third party technology and open metadata repositories.
-Refresh is called:
+Refresh is called from the connector's own thread under the following conditions:

 1. when the integration connector first starts and then